kal-aalrajhi/rock-paper-scissors/README.md

   - [Project GitHub Repo](#project-github-repo)

 ## Introduction
-Users are encouraged to visit our **ColoRandom** page for color palette inspiration for their next project.
-They can generate a completely random palette of five colors at a time, or save their desired colors and refresh the random colors of their choice around these saved options.
-All saved palettes will be shown in a sidebar for users to review as wished.
+Users are encouraged to visit **Rock Paper Scissors** page to play the best thing since **kick the can**!
+The characters are a little differrent from classic **rock, paper, scissors**, but the game is essentially the same!
+User play the role of a 'human' playing against a computer, which randomly chooses it's character.
+There is a classic mode (3 characters) and a challenge mode (5 characters).
+Moreover, user and computer wins persist until the user chooses to clear the scores.

-This project was assigned as a part of Turing School of Software and Design's Front-End program, students had one week to complete it.
+This project was assigned as a part of Turing School of Software and Design's Front-End program, students had about a week to complete it.

 ## Technologies
   - Javascript